 Make more cash

 This piece of advice seems a bit clueless.
 You’re already working so hard.
 It’s not like you can find a better job out of nowhere!
 Trust me, I understand completely.
 But I’m not talking about making millions.
 Start small!
-Try one of online resources or do some work in your neighborhood.
-Yard work, tutoring, babysitting are always needed.
+Try one of the online resources or do some work in your neighborhood.
+Yard work, tutoring, and babysitting are always needed.
 Or just pick up extra hours wherever you work now.
 Make 50$ the first week and see how it goes.

 Put money away